antshi/covestim/README.md

 <!-- badges: start -->
 <!-- badges: end -->

 The package covestim includes various functions for estimating the covariance matrix of stock returns, especially in a high-dimensional setting.
-An examplary dataset of 200 monthly stock returns from the S&P 500 index is provided for testing purposes.
+An exemplary dataset of 200 monthly stock returns from the S&P 500 index is provided for testing purposes.

 Here is a short overview of the estimation methods: